 Initial Hearing: 10-19 March 2014

 The Initial Hearing was conducted over eight days (10-19 March 2014).
 All of the defendants and Trilogy's expert valuer, Mr Eden, were cross examined during the Initial Hearing.
-Trilogy's other witnesses, Mr Fazzolari, Mr Whittingham and Mr Joiner (receiver and manager of AGA), Mr Kennedy and Mr Carson were not required for cross-examination at the Initial Hearing.
+Trilogy's other witnesses, Mr Fazzolari, Mr Whittingham (receiver and manager of AGA), Mr Kennedy and Mr Carson were not required for cross-examination at the Initial Hearing.

 Subsequent Hearings: 15-17 April and 2-3 June 2014